From Graduate To CFO - How To Build A Career In Finance

 These are just a few examples of senior-level roles in accounting and finance.
 They typically require advanced education and experience in accounting and finance.
 Individuals in these roles often have a strong understanding of financial management, advanced analytical skills, and a track record of success in leading teams and driving results.

 There are many specialised areas for finance professionals which allow individuals to focus on areas of personal interest and expertise.
-Each of these areas offers unique opportunities for career development and allows finance professionals to build expertise in a specific area.
+Each of these areas offers unique opportunities for career development and enables finance professionals to build expertise in a specific area.
 Here are some of the more usual specialised areas of finance:

 - Corporate finance,